RAJASHEKHAR-KANUKUNTLA/POWERSN_IIITM_PRODUCT_DEVELOPMENT/README.md

 |            |SCA|	vsdsquadron mini GPIO (PC2)|

-# Block Diagram of the System
+# BLOCK DIAGRAM OF THE SYSTEM
 ![Blank diagram (1)](https://github.com/user-attachments/assets/c3e824d7-7cd9-4bdf-a4bd-6e9d4d6815ec)
 ---------------

-# Circuit Diagram of the System
+# CIRCUIT DIAGRAM OF THE SYSTEM
 ![circuit diagram dir-v](https://github.com/user-attachments/assets/63bc4150-8d0d-4ffa-bcf4-40deb65612b2)
 ----------------

-# Introduction to Arduino IOT Cloud
+# INTRODUCTION TO ARDUINO IOT CLOUD

 - The Arduino IoT Cloud is an integrated platform designed to facilitate the development and deployment of IoT projects.
 It enables seamless connectivity and management of devices, allowing users to control and monitor the project remotely.
 For this project, the Arduino IoT Cloud serves as the backbone, connecting the smart energy meter to the internet and enabling real-time data visualization and remote control.